f/atom-bootstrap3/README.md

-# Twitter Bootstrap 3 snippets for Atom
+# Twitter Bootstrap 3 Support for Atom

 Provides [Twitter Bootstrap 3][1] classes and HTML tags with autocompletion features.

 Key Features:

-  - Supports autocompletion of all helper classes in CSS and HTML
+  - Supports autocompletion of all helper classes in JavaScript, CSS and HTML
   - Snippet support for all components.
-  - Autocompletion for Glyphicons and Fontawesome
+  - Autocompletion for **Glyphicons** and **Fontawesome**

 ## Templates